 Rockets' Zhou Qi: Recalled from G-League

-Qi was recalled from the G-League's Rio Grande Valley Vipers on Tuesday.
+Qi was recalled from the G-League on Thursday, Jonathan Feigen of the Houston Chronicle reports.

-Qi had 15 points for the Vipers in their Monday night game.
-He's seen just 27 minutes at the NBA level this season, posting a combined nine points, six rebounds and one block on 20.0 percent shooting.
+Qi was sent to the G-League Wednesday for the Vipers' game against the Spurs, and the big man recorded 10 points, four rebounds and five blocks across 34 minutes.
+He'll now re-join the Rockets for their matchup with the Cavaliers on Thursday, but he is not expected to come off the bench.

 More News